cosmos/cosmos-sdk/docs/architecture/adr-048-consensus-fees.md

 Ideally we should reserve block segments for each tier, so the lower tiered transactions won't be completely squeezed out by higher tier transactions, which will force user to use higher tier, and the system degraded to a single tier.

-We need help from tendermint to implement that.
-(TODO Is the current proposed `ABCI++` spec support this usage?)
+We need help from tendermint to implement this.

 ## Implementation